Snake Pass (video game): Development

-The game is named after a road in the Peak District National Park.
+The game is named after a road in the Peak District National Park, close to developer Sumo Digital's headquarters in Sheffield, England.

 The game is built on the Unreal Engine 4 game engine.
 The game came about when developer Seb Liese was attempting to learn to program for the Unreal Engine.
 He initially created a rope but forgot to attach it to anything, and the way it fell made him think of a snake.
 With the encouragement of his colleagues, he fleshed out the idea and presented it in a game jam.

 Initially the graphics used a more realistic style, but this, according to Liese, "genuinely creeped out" people; as such, it was changed to a more cartoony design.
 It was also planned that the snake would grow as he ate, similar to Snake, but this was discarded because it created significant gameplay problems, one of which was that the game would have had to be virtually redesigned for a short snake.

 Snake Pass supports platform-specific enhancements.
 On the PlayStation 4 Pro and the Xbox One X, the game runs at a 4K resolution and it includes high dynamic range support.
 On the Xbox One, it supports Xbox Play Anywhere, allowing users to play on both the Xbox One and Windows 10.
 The original score was composed by David Wise.